MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-manager-directs-teams.md

 For each team, the script creates a General and "Just for fun" channel.

-## Best practice
+## Best practices

-Ask each people manager to add your organization's crisis communications website as a tab to the General channel for each team.
+- Ask each people manager to add your organization's crisis communications website as a tab to the General channel for each team.

+- Check out the new Crisis Communications app by reading this March 8, 2020 blog post: [Coordinate crisis communications using Microsoft Teams + Power Platform](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/coordinate-crisis-communications-using-microsoft-teams-power/ba-p/1216715).

 ## Related topics